-Parking is an immensely valuable asset to the city.
-The space by the curb is often in high demand from competing needs – moving people and goods efficiently, accessing businesses and residents, promoting safety for all street users, and enabling business and neighborhood vitality.
-The Parking and Curbside Management Division works to balance and serve those competing needs as effectively as possible.
+Parking is a valuable asset to the city.
+Curb space is in high demand from competing needs: moving people and goods efficiently, access for residents and businesses, promoting safety for all street users, and enabling business and neighborhood vitality.
+The Office of Curbside Administration works to balance and serve those competing needs as effectively as possible.

 Types of Parking and Curb Uses